Skip to content

 </IfModule>

-11. Check for dependencies on your backend instances that might cause latency issues.
-Dependencies include shared databases or external resources, such as Amazon Simple Storage Service (Amazon S3) buckets.
-Also, dependencies include external resource connections, such as network address translation (NAT) instances, remote web services, or proxy servers.
+Check for dependencies on your backend instances that might cause latency issues.
+Example dependencies include Amazon Simple Storage Service (Amazon S3) buckets, network address translation (NAT) instances or proxy servers, and remote web services.

-12. To identify performance bottlenecks on the server, use the following Linux tools:
+To identify performance bottlenecks on the server, use the following Linux commands: